 In 2017, the book was selected as a non-fiction semi-finalist in the Tucson Festival of Books literary awards competition.
 It will inspire you to revisit the twists, turns and thrills from your own childhood.
 Wherever you were born.
 Wherever you grew up.
 Wherever you called home.

-Follow this link to learn more about Tales of a Rollercoaster Operator or purchase a copy on Amazon.
+Follow this link to learn more about Tales of a Rollercoaster Operator and purchase a Kindle or paperback version on Amazon.